ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-With this structure we can easily scale and expose more ways to query the changed state of our service with additional fields on our payload type.
+With this structure, we can easily scale and expose more ways to query the changed state of our service with additional fields on our payload type.

-The single input argument allows clients to use a single variable to pass in the data that is needed for the mutation.
+The single input argument allows clients to use a single variable to pass in the needed data for the mutation.

 :::tip